-- Students must receive pre-approval from the Mitchell Hamline Vice Dean, Academic and Faculty Affairs before beginning any independent study abroad program.
+- Students must receive pre-approval from the Mitchell Hamline Vice Dean, Academics before beginning any independent study abroad program.
 Courses taken or completed before approval is granted will not transfer to Mitchell Hamline.

 - For your information, consult the ABA Criteria for Accepting Credit for Student Study at a Foreign Institution.